Manaslu Expedition

 |

-| A traditional Buddhist Puja ceremony is held at Base Camp to bless the climbing team, equipment, and route.
-This is followed by a comprehensive route briefing, gear inspection, oxygen system checks, and rope-work review led by your Climbing Sherpa.
+Puja ceremony at Base Camp followed by a full route briefing, final gear and oxygen checks, and rope-work review.

 14